 From playing non-stop Christmas carols in prison to passing out holiday cards with arrest warrants, many law enforcement agencies get into the holiday spirit.
 Some say they do it the name of public safety and peace on earth, while others may just be feeling a bit, well, Scroogey.
 Take a look at these holiday crackdowns, roundups and rules.
 What do you think — naughty or nice?

-During a Virginia drug bust a few days before Christmas in 2014, the Bedford County Sheriff’s Office gave suspects something with their arrest warrant: a Christmas card.
+During a Virginia drug bust before Christmas in 2018, the Bedford County Sheriff’s Office gave suspects something with their arrest warrant: a Christmas card.
 The card, which featured the sheriff dressed as Santa, listed their Miranda warnings under a headline that read “Making Spirits Bright With Your Miranda Rights.”
 It was signed, “Merry Christmas, Sheriff Mike Brown and the BCSO Family.”

 In the small town of Mercer, Pennsylvania, three judges postponed all jury trials in 1993 until after the holidays.
 Apparently, the judges were concerned that jurors would catch the Christmas spirit, hear schoolchildren caroling, and be more lenient toward defendants, according to an article in the New York Times.
 Since then, other legal experts have speculated about the so-called “Christmas Clemency” or the ‘‘Christmas effect,” basically the notion that jurors are more sympathetic in the days and weeks surrounding Christmas and give lighter sentences.